LTE roaming with the YateUCNTM in the home network

 For roaming, the YateUCN uses both Camel/MAP and Diameter.

-When deployed in the home network, the YateUCN replaces the P-GW and the PCRF and establishes the IP session.
+When deployed in the home network, the YateUCN replaces the P-GW and the PCEF and establishes the IP session.
 It supports the S8 interface to connect to the visited S-GW and performs signalling and IP traffic, enabling the subscriber access to both the Internet or the IMS network.

 In a visited network, the YateUCN performs the functions of the S-GW and MME.
 As an S-GW, the YateUCN enables signalling and IP traffic over the S8 interface, to the home P-GW.
 It also supports the S6a interface to connect to the home HSS.